-Once processed by C&I, you will receive your Special Import Licence (BFG Form 80).
-You will require this alongside your Application for BFG Registration (BFG Form 20) to register your vehicle.
+Once processed by C&I, you will receive your Special Import Licence (Form 80).
+You will require this alongside your Application for VLO Registration (Form 20) to register your vehicle.

-If your vehicle is over three years old it will require a roadworthiness inspection.
+If your vehicle is over three years old it will require a TüV inspection.

-During the 45 day period following initial BFG registration, the vehicle owner must ensure that the vehicle has headlights and rear fog lamp(s) suitable for permanent driving in right hand traffic systems, and that a BFG Light Test is passed.
-LHD vehicles not previously registered in the UK are exempt from a BFG Light Test.
+During the 45 day period the vehicle owner must ensure that the vehicle has headlights and rear fog lamp(s) suitable for permanent driving in right hand traffic systems, and that a Light Test is passed.
+LHD vehicles not previously registered in the UK are exempt from a Light Test.

 Step 2: Vehicle Registration Application

-Your Vehicle Registration Application (BFG Form 20) must be submitted with the following documents:
+Your Vehicle Registration Application (Form 20) must be submitted with the following documents: